Victory over Japan Day - or VJ Day - was celebrated on 15 August 1945 and it marked the end of World War Two.

 The following day, Japan's Emperor Hirohito was heard on the radio for the first time ever when he announced the surrender.

-And so 15 August 1945 was officially named as Victory in Japan day and World War Two war was finally over.
+That meant 15 August 1945 was officially named as Victory over Japan day and World War Two war was finally over.

-The fighting in Europe ended in May 1945, but many soldiers, sailors and airmen from the Allies were still fighting the Japanese in the Far East.
+The fighting in Europe ended in May 1945, but many soldiers, sailors and airmen from the Allies - which included the UK, USA and USSR - were still fighting against Japan in east Asia.

 An estimated 71,000 soldiers from Britain and the Commonwealth died in the war against Japan, including more than 12,000 prisoners of war who died in Japanese captivity.
 Japan treated prisoners of war very badly, including American and British soldiers who had surrendered.